 1. Trust Capital TC has replied to an enquiry of mine, but I am not satisfied with the reply.
 What can I do?

 At Trust Capital TC, our customers are our top priority.
 Trust Capital TC strives to ensure that all customer enquiries are dealt with promptly, effectively and with the world-class customer service you have grown accustom to.
-In the unlikely event you are dissatisfied with the service you were provided, you are welcome to contact Trust Capital TC’s Compliance department at firstname.lastname@example.org who will thoroughly look into your enquiry.
+In the unlikely event you are dissatisfied with the service you were provided, you can complete the "Complaint Form" attached in our Complaints Management Policy and submit it either via email at firstname.lastname@example.org or by registered post at the Company’s Headquarters.
 A Trust Capital TC Compliance Officer will independently review your enquiry and will inform you of its outcome.

 2. I am still not satisfied with the way in which my enquiry was handled.
 What shall I do?